ilia-nikiforov-umn/crystal-genome-util/README.md

 # crystal-genome-util

-Common functions used by Crystal Genome test drivers
+Common functions used by Crystal Genome test drivers.
+This package may be merged with kim-python-utils in the future.